yyasuda/P4Runtime-nanoswitch/t5_nanosw05.md

 ```
 #### P4 RuntimeShell operation

-At this time, you can see the following messages. 最初の二つのパケットまでが Packet-In でコントローラに戻されており、二つ目の Packet-In 処理でフロー・エントリが設定されて以降はコントローラに Packet-In されることがなくなっています。
+At this time, you can see the following messages.
+Up to the first two packets are Packet-In back to the controller.
+After the flow entry is set in the second Packet-In process, it is no longer Packet-In to the controller.
 ```bash
 P4Runtime sh >>> PacketIn()